ChengLuffy/TodayMind/README.md

 ![image](https://raw.githubusercontent.com/cyanzhong/TodayMind/master/Resource/3.jpg)

 # ⚠️ Tips
-- Some tricks inside the project is not App Store friendly, please weigh the pros and cons yourself
+- Some tricks inside the project is **NOT** App Store friendly, please weigh the pros and cons yourself
 - Besides, please don't upload the project to App Store as a copycat of `TodayMind`, it's not cool

 # ❤️ Donation